A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Power series algorithms

-By construction, we have that there is at least one root of $f_{1}$ that is divisible by $x_{n}$, so that its valuation with respect to $\mathfrak{p}=(x_{n})$ is positive.
-To calculate this valuation, we use the Newton polygon theorem, see \cite[Chapter II, Proposition 6.3]{Neukirch1999}.
-Let $r>0$ be the slope of a non-trivial line segment in the Newton polygon of $f_{1}(z)$, corresponding to a root of valuation $r$.
-Let
+where $n$ is the degree of $f$ as a polynomial in $z$.
+By construction, we have that there is at least one root of $f_{i,1}$ that is divisible by $x_{n}$, so that its valuation with respect to $\mathfrak{p}=(x_{n})$ (see \cref{def:TropicalRoot}) is positive.
+Note that we can define $f_{i,1}(z)$ without passing to the fraction field. \begin{remark} This completes the \'{e}tale routine.
+It can be found in our code under \texttt{RetrieveNewPolynomialsEtale()}.
+We have included a short technical summary in \cref{alg:EtaleRoutine}. \end{remark}